Visitor Centers and Park Entrances

 Coe Ranch Entrance

 If you've never been to Henry W. Coe State Park before, your first visit should be to the Visitor Center at the Coe Ranch entrance.
-That's where you can get the information you'll need to plan safe, enjoyable outings in the park.
+That's where you can get the information you'll need to plan a safe, enjoyable outings in the park.
 You can enter Coe Park at the Coe Ranch entrance every day of the year, 24 hours a day.
-It's the only entrance to the park that has visitor facilities and a drive-in campground, and it's the only entrance where you can bring a dog into the park, though dogs must be kept on a leash at all times and they're not allowed on the hiking roads and trails (except for the half-mile trail between the entrance parking lot and the Visitor Center).
+It's the only entrance to the park that has visitor facilities and a drive-in campground.
+It's also the only entrance where you can bring a dog into the park.
+Dogs must be kept on a leash at all times and they're not allowed on the hiking roads and trails (except for the half-mile trail between the entrance parking lot and the Visitor Center).
 Drinking water is available at the Coe Ranch entrance.